Online Parking Permit Application

 Parking permits are the property of CTX and must be returned to CTX PD on request.

-- Temporary Parking Permit: If you forget your permit or vehicle is un-operational, you can obtain a temporary parking permit from the CTX PD located in D-124.
+Visitor / Temporary Parking Permits - A visitor parking permit will be issued to any visitor to the University by showing CTX PD a valid drivers license at the front gate.
+In addition, if you forget your permit or vehicle is inoperable, you can obtain a temporary parking permit from the police department.
 You must have the following to obtain a temporary parking permit:

 Classification and Displaying of Parking Permits:

 Lot A Parking Permit - This permit is for director level or above and may park in any lot except for handicapped spaces, fire lanes, red zones, and visitor parking.
 The Lot A parking permit must be clearly legible and properly displayed from the rear-view mirror of the vehicle at all times while on university property.

 Lot B Parking Permit - This permit is for the rest of the faculty and staff and allows them to park in any lot except parking lot A, red zones, handicapped spaces, and visitor parking.
 The Lot B parking permit must be clearly legible and properly displayed from the rear-view mirror of the vehicle at all times while on university property.

 Lot C Parking Permit - This permit is for commuter students and only allows them to park in parking lot C. The Lot C parking permit must be permanently affixed to the lower passenger side windshield on the inside of the vehicle.
 Taping or propping up of a parking permit is not considered to be permanent.

 Lot D Parking Permit - This permit is for residence hall students and allows the owner to park in either parking lot C or D. The Lot D parking permit must be permanently affixed to the lower passenger side windshield on the inside of the vehicle.
 Taping or propping up of a parking permit is not considered to be permanent.